 But for companies on the effort reduction journey, we recommend that the first thing they do is not to come up with a plan to shift to the top right, but to eliminate the bottom left from their value proposition.
-The bottom left which is the death zone, the lose-lose box of customer loyalty and, even if there aren’t a ton of customers who would put you in that box, it doesn’t take many to completely undermine all of the good work the company is doing.
+The bottom left is the death zone, the lose-lose box of customer loyalty—the worst of these four flavors of customer loyalty.

 How you identify these customer situations so that you can act quickly to remediate and learn from them has always been a challenge for companies.
 Historically, organizations have relied on surveys to help them spot these trouble spots.
 But, given their low response rates, surveys fail to capture many at-risk customers until much later, after customers have already churned and publicly aired their grievances.
 Even a highly negative response to the CES question on a survey won’t tell the whole story here.